Candidates who could replace Chuck Fletcher as Wild GM

 Bill Guerin.
 Currently an assistant general manager with the Penguins and the general manager of their AHL affiliate, the former NHL player interviewed with the Buffalo Sabres and is considered a rising star in the managerial ranks.
 Will the Penguins seek to keep him around for themselves?

 Bill Zito.
 Recently named general manager of the 2018 U.S. men's national team, Zito is a former player agent who has worked with the Columbus Blue Jackets since 2013.
 He is the GM of their AHL affiliate in Cleveland Monsters.
-He may not the short-term fixer whom the Wild want, but Zito is certainly someone who could offer a unique take in the Minnesota roster.
+He might not be the short-term fixer the Wild want, but Zito is certainly someone who could offer a unique take on the Minnesota roster.

 Kelly McCrimmon.
 While it's hard to imagine McCrimmon leaving the Vegas Golden Knights after this dream of an inaugural season, it's also hard to imagine someone like the Wild not at least kicking the tires on one of the executives behind a record-shattering expansion team.
-McCrimmon's no newbie: He had been with the Brandon Wheat Kings of the Western Hockey League for 28 seasons as a general manager and coach.
+McCrimmon is no newbie -- he was with the Brandon Wheat Kings of the Western Hockey League for 28 seasons as a general manager and coach.

 Brent Flahr.
 The Wild's senior vice president of hockey operations is the team's acting general manager now that Fletcher's contract wasn't renewed.
 Flair has been the assistant general manager since 2009.
 That's worthy of a mention, because if the Washington Capitals have taught us anything it is that the solution might come from within the front office.
 But Leipold's declaration that the roster needs "a new set of eyes" probably doesn't bode well for Flahr.